The Soldier's Details

 Labuan Memorial, Malaysia.

 The above was included in Norm’s Official WW2 Personnel File.
-It is a radio sent message and has been pick up and passed onto his mother (as well as being kept on file).
+It is a radio sent message and has been picked up and passed onto his mother (as well as being kept on file).

 This was probably the last message Norm’s mother received unless she was fortunate to receive written Red Cross cards sent from POW Camps in Burma.